arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-schwenkschuster-s2s-http-sig.md

 # Authentication Based on HTTP Message Signatures {#http-sig-auth}

-This option uses the Workload Identity Token (TODO to-wit) and the private key associated with its public key, to sign the request and optionally, the response.
-See (workload-identity-key-management) for security considerations.
+This option uses the Workload Identity Token (WIT) as defined in Section 3.1 "The Workload Identity Token" of {{?I-D.ietf-wimse-s2s-protocol}} and the private key associated with its public key, to sign the request and optionally, the response.
+See Section 4 "Security Considerations" of {{?I-D.ietf-wimse-s2s-protocol}} for security considerations.
 This section defines a profile of the Message Signatures specification {{!RFC9421}}.

 The request is signed as per {{RFC9421}}.
 The following derived components MUST be signed: